onnx/onnx/docs/Operators.md

 ### <a name="RMSNormalization"></a><a name="rmsnormalization">**RMSNormalization**</a>

   This is RMS normalization defined in ONNX as function as described in the paper https://arxiv.org/pdf/1910.07467.
         The overall computation can be split into two stages.
-The first stage is standardization, which makes the normalized elements have zero mean and unit variances.
 The root mean squared norm is taken over the last D dimensions, where D is the dimension of normalized_shape.
 For example, if normalized_shape is (3, 5) (a 2-dimensional shape), the rms norm is computed over the last 2 dimensions of the input.
 The computation required by standardization can be described by the following equations.